-- 12.5 The 2003 Act provides a clear focus on the promotion of the four statutory Licensing Objectives which must be addressed when licensing functions are undertaken.
-The Act provides tough powers, in the form of the review procedure, to enable licensing authorities to bring the minority of badly managed premises, which are failing to promote the licensing objectives, into line with the best. - 12.6 Responsible Authorities and/or any other person can trigger a review of a Premises Licence but must provide evidence to the Licensing Authority to substantiate any allegations.
-In every case, the representation must relate to particular premises where a premises licence has been granted and it must be relevant to the promotion of the licensing objectives. - 12.7 Where a Responsible Authority or another person (such as a member of the public, a local resident or residents' association) has made an application for a licence to be reviewed, or valid representation about a licence to be reviewed, the Licensing Authority will seek to encourage direct contact between the parties to try and achieve agreement.
-This process will not override the right of any Responsible Authority or other person to ask that the Licensing & Control Committee consider a valid representation at hearing. - 12.8 The Licensing Authority fully recognises the statutory rights of Responsible Authorities and any other person to apply for a Review of a Premises Licence/Club Premises Certificate.
-However, an application for a Review will not be granted if the grounds for review are deemed to be: - not relevant to one or more of the Licensing Objectives - in the case of an application by a person other than a Responsible Authority that the ground is: - o frivolous or vexatious. - o repetitious.
+- 12.6 The 2003 Act makes provision for a Review mechanism when concerns arise regarding individual premises.
+Allowing for a Premises Licence to be reviewed is deemed to represent a key protection for any community where there are problems associated with crime and disorder, public safety, public nuisance or the protection of children from harm. - 12.7 Responsible Authorities and/or any other person can trigger a review of a Premises Licence but must provide evidence to the Licensing Authority to substantiate any allegations.
+In every case, the representation must relate to particular premises where a premises licence has been granted and it must be relevant to the promotion of the licensing objectives.

+- 12.8 Where a Responsible Authority or another person (such as a member of the public, a local resident, business or residents' association) has made an application for a licence to be reviewed, or valid representation about a licence to be reviewed, the Licensing Authority will seek to encourage direct contact between the parties to try and achieve agreement.
+This process will not override the right of any Responsible Authority or other person to ask that the Licensing Committee consider a valid representation at hearing. - 12.9 The Licensing Authority fully recognises the statutory rights of Responsible Authorities and any other person to apply for a Review of a Premises Licence/Club Premises Certificate.
+However, an application for a Review will not be granted if the grounds for review are deemed to be: - not relevant to one or more of the Licensing Objectives - in the case of an application by a person other than a Responsible Authority that the ground is: - o Frivolous or vexatious. - o Repetitious.